letoram/durden/HACKING.md

 Testing
 ------
-For any newly developed feature, figuring out what needs testing is not an easy task.
-Fuzzing can be performed by walking the menu tree, poking the entries at random.
-For other features, visual inspection is needed.
+For any newly developed feature, figuring out what needs testing is not an easy task but with some exceptions (multiple displays and in-recover states), merely poking a path tend to be enough.

-For such features, be sure to check with (when applicable):
+The larger states to consider, be sure to check with (when applicable):

  * fullscreen and dedicated fullscreen
  * vtab/htab (rearranges decorations)